-After September 1, the two smaller of the six holding tanks only may be used to hold adult fish for hatchery broodstock or other research needs if the use of more tanks will limit the ability of the LWG fish ladder to meet its depth over ladder weir criteria.
+If utilizing the diffuser #14 water supply after September 1, the two smaller of the six holding tanks only may be used to hold adult fish for hatchery broodstock or other research needs if the use of more tanks will limit the ability of the LWG fish ladder to meet its depth over ladder weir criteria.
+JBS water supply will be used when available to ensure adequate tank supply is available for broodstock collection without impacting fish ladder criteria.

-Additional holding tanks may be used if modifications are made to the diffuser #14 water supply that allow a water depth of 12 inches or greater over the ladder weirs in addition to meeting the needs of the additional tanks.
+Additional holding tanks may be used if the JBS water supply is used or modifications are made to the diffuser #14 water supply that allow a water depth of 12 inches or greater over the ladder weirs in addition to meeting the needs of the additional tanks.

 3.2.2.
 Unscheduled Maintenance - Juvenile Fish Facilities.